oliverfromcal/kaufmich-fake-review-detection/README.md

 - If you encounter ChromeDriver errors, make sure your Chrome browser version matches your ChromeDriver version
 - If you get security warnings on macOS, run the command in step 2 to remove quarantine attributes
 - For login issues, verify your credentials and check if the site's login process has changed
+- If you get credential errors, make sure your environment variables are set correctly

 ## Additional Tips